-PhD in progress for Archaeology (Digital Heritage), University of York (UK); MA, Archaeology and Art History, University of Missouri - Columbia; BA, Archaeology and Art History, University of Evansville.
+PhD, Archaeology (Digital Heritage), University of York (UK); MA, Archaeology and Art History, University of Missouri - Columbia; BA, Archaeology and Art History, University of Evansville.

 A vocal supporter of Open Access (OA) publishing and Linked Open Data (LOD), Reinhard works closely with the Linked Ancient World Digital Initiative (LAWDI), a collective dedicated to openly publishing on all things ancient.
 Towards that end, the ANS has created the Digital Library for OA auction catalogues, books, articles, and dissertations/theses, has partnered with the HathiTrust, and is currently involved in several scanning projects to rescue out-of-print and rare numismatic books, putting that content online for free.